telerik/fiddler-docs/Configure-Fiddler/Tasks/ConfigureForMac.md

 5. Restart Fiddler.

-6. Ensure your firewall allows incoming connections to the Fiddler process.
+6. Ensure your firewall allows incoming connections to the Fiddler Classic process.

 Configure Mac
 -------------

-1. Hover over the **Online indicator** at the far right of the Fiddler toolbar to display the IP addresses assigned to the virtual machine.
+1. Hover over the **Online indicator** at the far right of the Fiddler Classic toolbar to display the IP addresses assigned to the virtual machine.

  ![Online Tooltip][2]